jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

       * `matched_speciesname_only` - "True" if only species name used for match, instead of concatenated genus/species name.
       * `matched_tax*` - info on name-matched taxon.
       * `matched_taxon_unique` - "False" if more than one species name matched to this taxon.
+  * `201125-unmatched-species-taxonomy-trees/`
+    * `201125-unmatched-species-taxonomy-trees-report.html` - HTML report containing taxonomy trees for genomes in species for which a single matching NCBI taxon could not be found in the previous experiment.
+See notebook description for more info.